 On Sunday the 6th of September 2020, the Premier of Victoria and the Chief Health Officer declared that the current Stage 4 restrictions in Metro Melbourne have been extended until the 28th of September 2020.
+This affects us here at Gentle Dental as it means we continue to be open for urgent and emergency dental treatment only.
+We are here for you and can see patients for the following treatment:

 ~ Emergency Exams